Breastfeeding while Sick

 nurse, due to the fact that their babies have been immunized against it.

 9. Breastfeeding with STDs?

-Moms with Sexually transmitted Disease can continue to breastfeed but precaution should be taken if sores are present.
+A mother with a Sexually transmitted Disease, can continue to breastfeed, but precaution should be taken if sores are present.

 10. Breastfeeding with PCOS?